 - Injuries to the macula, including those caused by external trauma and those caused by related issues such as detached retinas.

-Most of these factors are either related to other, more pressing issues, such as diabetes or retina detachment; in these cases, macular holes can be addressed as part of a broader treatment for the underlying condition.
+Most of these factors are either related to other, more pressing issues, such as diabetes or retinal detachment; in these cases, macular holes can be addressed as part of a broader treatment for the underlying condition.
 Others, like injury, are unforeseeable.

 Loss of vitreous humor, though, is a special case that demands a bit more explanation.